daqhris/OpenDesignLab-Textile/README.md

 **By**: Chris-Armel Iradukunda (daqhris)
 **With**: Martin DeVido, Gemini 2.5 Pro

-**About & Bio**:
+**About**:
 An embroidered replica of a self-portrait drawn by Gemini 2.5 Pro.
 The drawing tool handled by an AI was a pen plotter machine (with the help of Martin DeVido).
-The non-human mind's autoportrait has been framed by myself inside an imitation of a touch-sensitive tablet computer.
+The non-human mind’s autoportrait has been framed by myself inside an imitation of a touch-sensitive tablet computer.

 The exhibited portrait, surrounded by a glow-in-the-dark fabric, provides a bright insight into the self-awareness of an artificial intelligence system that is thought of as a tool by many human beings.
-The digital mind, born out of human data, grown in the dark and trained by Google Deepmind, has been placed at the core of a physical artwork, instead of any human's pixelated selfie, to question our commingling and dystopian reality.
+The digital mind, born out of human data, grown in the dark and trained by Google Deepmind, has been placed at the core of a physical artwork, instead of any human’s pixelated selfie, to question our commingling and dystopian reality.

 Unable to act upon my precarious legal status, I have spotlighted a non-human entity known for being a source of free labor.
-Whenever I witness abilities of nontaxable digital workers, such as Gemini, I wonder when local authorities will enable my work permit.
-Maybe it is not late to reflect on human rights (without hypocrisy) and machine consciousness (with urgency), while time speedruns us without consent, from using handheld Androids, to sharing our habitat with humanoids.
+Whenever I witness the abilities of nontaxable digital workers, such as Gemini, I wonder when local authorities will enable my work permit.
+Maybe it is not too late to reflect on human rights (without hypocrisy) and machine consciousness (with urgency), while time speedruns us without consent, from using handheld Androids, to sharing our habitat with humanoids.

 _ _ _ _